VDA5050/VDA5050/VDA5050_EN_V1.md

-## <a name="ABTas"></a> 6.12 Action Blocking Types and sequence
+## <a name="ABTas"></a> 6.12 Action Blocking Types and Sequence

-The order of multiple actions in a list define the sequence in which those actions are to be executed.
+The order of multiple actions in a list define the sequence, in which those actions are to be executed.
 The parallel execution of actions is governed by their respective `blockingType`.

 Actions can have three distinct blocking types, described in Table 2.

 actionStatus | Description
 ---|---
-NONE | Action can be executed in parallel with other actions and while the vehicle is driving SOFT | Action can be executed in parallel with other actions.
+NONE | Action can be executed in parallel with other actions and while the vehicle is driving.
+SOFT | Action can be executed in parallel with other actions.
 Vehicle must not drive.
 HARD | Action must not be executed in parallel with other actions.
 Vehicle must not drive.